adl-lang/adl/docs/compiler.md

 ## cpp backend

 ```
-Usage: adlc cpp [OPTION...] files...
+Usage: adlc cpp [OPTION...] <module>...
   -I DIR  --searchdir=DIR        Add the specifed directory to the ADL searchpath
   -O DIR  --outputdir=DIR        Set the directory where generated code is written
           --merge-adlext=EXT     Add the specifed adl file extension to merged on loading
           --verbose              Print extra diagnostic information, especially about files being read/written
           --no-overwrite         Don't update files that haven't changed
+          --manifest=FILE        Write a manifest file recording generated files
+          --generate-transitive  Also generate code for the transitive dependencies of the specified adl files
           --include-prefix=DIR   The prefix to be used to generate/reference include files
+          --exclude-relops       Exclude generated code for relational operators
 ```

 The cpp backend generates parses and checks the supplied ADL